aodh26/universityProjects/README.md

               make or cancel an appointment(taking into account the doctors schedule).

 Only the users allocated web pages are accessible to them.
 E.G a doctor may not go on the days off web page.

+CA2 is a fast paced game where you must pass through gates to score points and drop bombs to kill the enemies.
+It is made using JS, flask, html and python.